 Whether in person or remotely, employees need to know that when they voice an issue, it will be taken seriously without negative repercussions.

-For leaders or managers, this means setting a clear intention in meetings that they are for support, not judgment.
+For leaders or managers, this means setting a clear intention to act more like a coach than a boss.
 For example, when meeting with employees, especially remotely, I advise managers to start the conversation by saying, "This meeting is for me to learn how I can better support you, so I can help you succeed here."

 This sets a tone of openness and makes employees more likely to speak up.